-- 6. RADON MITIGATION - a) New Construction: Where the potential for radon release is identified through geotechnical studies, measures consistent with the ICC International Mechanical Code (IMC) 401.9 shall be proposed to mitigate indoor radon concentrations below levels which create a health hazard. - b) Alterations: Existing buildings scheduled for slab or structural wall alterations shall be measured for radon levels, where directed by University representatives.
+- New Construction: Where the potential for radon release is identified through geotechnical studies, measures consistent with the ICC International Mechanical Code (IMC) 401.9 shall be proposed to mitigate indoor radon concentrations below levels which create a health hazard. - Alterations: Existing buildings scheduled for slab or structural wall alterations shall be measured for radon levels, where directed by University representatives.
 The University will provide previous radon readings where available.
-Radon levels exceeding those which require mitigation shall be managed consistent with IMC. - 7.
-GUIDANCE DOCUMENTS
+Radon levels exceeding those which require mitigation shall be managed consistent with IMC.